warw511/Readthedocs-TCC/docs/source/_build/html/_sources/index.rst.txt

 Settings
 ********

-**Dark Mode** : There is an option for this document to be used in dark mode.
+**Dark Mode** : There is an option for this document to be used in Dark mode.
 Click the *Contrast* icon on the top right corner of the page to toggle this option.

 .. image:: _images/dark_Mode.JPG